ccjmne/fuzzy-goodness/README.txt

 find-contributors.sh ---------------------------------------- <no recording yet>

-    Assists you in crediting contributors while creating your Git commit.
+    Assists you in crediting contributors in your Git commits.

-    I picked the trailers from logs of the Linux kernel [3] that see the most usage.
-I however replaced Co-developed-by by Co-authored-by as it is the most eminently prominent alternative (to not say "the de-facto standard") since GitHub started recognising it in 2017 to credit multiple authors for a commit.
+    I picked the trailers from the Linux kernel [3] that see the most usage, with an exception made for Co-authored-by to supplement Co-developed-by as the most eminently prominent alternative (not to say "the de-facto standard") since GitHub started recognising it in 2017 to credit multiple authors for a commit.

-    For reference, here are the foremost trailers (normalised for case) found across the commits reachable from the tip of the kernel's master branch as of June 2025:
+    Here are the foremost trailers (normalised for case) found across the ancestors of the tip of the kernel's master branch as of June 2025:

         2523341 Signed-off-by
          393276 Reviewed-by